 Number Requirements Explanation of the requirements Mass/weight 01 All CanSat components may not exceed the size of a standard can (115mm in length and 66mm in diameter).
 An exception can be made for radio and GPS antennas, which can be mounted outdoors.
 The payload area of the rocket usually has 4.5cm of additional space per CanSat available, in the axial direction of the CanSat (i.e. height), which must allow for the placement of external elements, including: parachute, equipment of fixing of the parachute and possible antennas.
 02 The CanSat, including the parachute, must weight at least 300 grams.
 If it is lighter, it must be loaded with weights like sand or lead.
 Material rest rictions 03 The use of projectiles, fireworks or other explosive materials, as well as easily flammable and hazardous materials are not permitted.
 Power supply 04 The CanSat must have an independent power supply (e.g. battery, accumulators, solar panels, etc.).
 The power supply must be easily accessible in case it has to be replaced/recharged.
 The battery capacity must be sized so that the CanSat can be operated for at least 4 hours continuously.
 05 The satellite must have an easily accessible main switch.
-Recovery sys tem 06 The CanSat must have a recovery system, such as a parachute.
+Recovery syst tem 06 The CanSat must have a recovery system, such as a parachute.
 It must use coloured or bright material to facilitate the recovery of the CanSat after landing.
 07 The parachute must be solidly attached to the CanSat to withstand high loads.
-08 A descent rate around 10m/s is highly recommended for recovery reasons.
+08 A descent rate around 10m/s is_recommended for recovery reasons.
 In any case, the CanSat's descent speed must not be lower than 5 m/s or higher than 12 m/s for safety reasons.

-Number Requirements Explanation of the requirements Statics and d tics and dynamics 10 The CanSat must be able to withstand an acceleration of up to 20g.
-Cost ost 11 The total budget of the final CanSat model should not exceed 500€, including the cost of the CanSat kit provided during the mentors workshop.
+Number Requirements # Explanation of the requirements Statics and dynamics 10 The CanSat must be able to withstand an acceleration of up to 20g.
+Cost Cost 11 The total budget of the final CanSat model should not exceed 500€, including the cost of the CanSat kit provided during the mentors workshop.
 Ground stations and any related non-flying item will not be considered in the budget.
 12 In the case of sponsorship, all sponsored items should be specified in the budget with the actual corresponding costs on the market.
-Mission requ Mission requirements 13 The CanSat must at least measure temperature and air pressure, as described in the primary mission 14 The radio frequency must be easily modified to avoid radio communication interference with other teams.
+Mission requ irements 13 The CanSat must at least measure temperature and air pressure, as described in the primary mission 14 The radio frequency must be easily modified to avoid radio communication interference with other teams.
 The assigned frequency must be respected by all teams during the launch campaign.
-15 During the CanSat descent, the data must be transmitted both to the ground station and to the onboard SSD card 16 To avoid surprises with the battery being empty or any other malfunction, a green LED must indicate if the CanSat is up and running.
-The green LED must be visible outside the CanSat case.
+15 During the CanSat descent, the data must be transmitted both to the ground station and to the CanSat's own file storage